-Muslims around the globe observe Ramadan as a month of fasting, commitment, reflection, repentance and generosity.
+Muslims around the globe observe Ramadan as a month of fasting, commitment, reflection, repentance, and generosity.
 Throughout the hundreds of years of its observance, Ramadan has held its lively transcendental essence.
 It signifies the hanker and thirst felt by the fasting individuals who go through the holy month.

-The faithfuls get advantages of fasting in the form of Divine rewards.
+The faithful get advantages of fasting in the form of Divine rewards.
 Allah Almighty has divided the holy month of Ramadan into three stages known as “Ashras” of Ramadan.
 Each Ashra, comprising roughly 10 days, holds specific importance for the believers.
 Here, we let you through 10 lessons of Ramadan for the 1st Ashra of “Blessings”.

 The Holy Quran certifies the importance of Ramadan and fasting in the following words: